-Upon completion of the third rotation, students should finalize dissertation lab selection.
 Students are encouraged to speak with each faculty member with whom they have an interest in pursuing dissertation research.
 Students should discuss potential dissertation projects, lab space, and availability of support (which may vary depending on the number of other students seeking positions in the same lab).
+Students should actively avoid rotating in labs that cannot guarantee them a funded position post-rotation.
 All options should be carefully considered by the student before the selection is made, and students are strongly encouraged to consult with other BEAST students, rotation lab members, and Academic Advisers as needed.
 More information can be found in the Research Mentor Selection section below.